grogorick/family-net/README.md

     - Auto-generated layout

 ### More
+- Computation of the relationship (chain) between two people
 - Simple person search
 - Help texts for most features
 - Introduction tutorial (on first login)